Seb-Looker/embed-sdk-exercises/guided_exercises/section1.md

 ## fix the bug for StringDecoder in readable-stream:

 awk '{gsub(/: StringDecoder/,": any")}1' ./node_modules/@types/readable-stream/index.d.ts > tmp.txt && mv ./tmp.txt ./node_modules/@types/readable-stream/index.d.ts

+## Add a redirect from embed.demo to localhost.
+This is necessary for CORS

 echo -e '\n127.0.0.1 embed.demo\n' | sudo tee -a /etc/hosts